ewanc26/website/content/blog/flying-in-the-bluesky.md

 Well!

-I didn't think I'd be doing a follow up to a post, but here we are.
+I didn't think I'd be doing a follow-up to a post, but here we are.
 This is a two-month follow-up to ["Gazing Into the Bluesky."](../gazing-into-the-bluesky)

 I have some new thoughts and things I wanted to update the blog on!